NoamRosenberg/anchor-free-retinanet/README.md

-Working on new loss function which could enable an anchor-free Retinanet
+New loss function which enables an anchor-free detection with FPN